kediralemana/mothemeplugin/INSTALL.md

 ## Quick Start

 1. **Upload the theme**
-   - Place the entire `customtheme` folder in `moodle/theme/`
+   - Install the theme into `moodle/theme/` so the final path is: `moodle/theme/customtheme/`
-   - The final path should be: `moodle/theme/customtheme/`
+   - The `customtheme` folder must contain `config.php`, `version.php`, and the other plugin files

 2. **Install via Moodle**
    - Log in as administrator